knnsyndicate1/Domain-Sedo-Park/README.md

 A full-stack application that automates domain registration through Namecheap API and facilitates Sedo listing with automatic nameserver configuration.

-## Redeployed with authentication fix
+## Redeployed with authentication fix - Updated connection

 ## Features